Have you just received a development proposal notice for your street?

-If you are here, you may be concerned about what exactly is proposed, and how the development might affect your property.
+If so, you may be concerned about what exactly is being proposed, and how the development might affect the future use of your property.

-Although the new development might benefit your neighbour depending on the size and nature of the proposal, it may diminish the potential enjoyment and/or value of your property.
-Some of the common issues people may face when contending with new development include:
+Although the proposed new development might benefit your neighbour, depending on the size and nature of the development, it may disturb the peaceful enjoyment of your property.

-• inconsiderate placement of windows and balconies causing overlooking
+- Privacy issues from the inconsiderate placement of windows and/or balconies

 Prevent undesirable development from occurring in your neighbourhood